shukriadams/tetrifact/docs/development.md

 - Dotnetcore 2.2 SDK
 - Visual Studio 2017 (Windows) or Visual Studio Code with C# extension.
 If you're using Visual Studio make sure you've update to the latest version.

-## Project status

-To-do list

-    - UI improvements
-    - Tests
-    - Documentation
-    - Security and permissions
-    - Integrity self-checks
-    - Self-repairing of index data
-    - Support for tarballs
-    - Post-commit hooks
-    - Ability to receive new builds while file index is disconnected for maintenance.

 ## Running from Visual Studio